Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 ### Task 1: Pull a request from the deployed model via Postman

 1. Open Postman (program that you installed prior to this tutorial.
 If you haven't installed Postman yet, please download and follow the instruction from the following [link](https://www.postman.com/downloads/))
-2. Click the X sign (top left corner)
+2. Click on the X sign (top left corner)
 ![Click on plus sign](media/plus-sign.png 'New request')
 3. Select "GET" a request
 4. Paste the scoring URI you copied from the previous exercise
 5. Insert the following data: 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 8, 2, 5, 6, 4, 3, 1, 34
 6. Press send and examine the output